 Here’s a little secret from the Maine seacoast, and the rather famous summer town of Kennebunkport: You can walk the beach all year round.
-In fact, its incredibly serene and beautiful in spring.
+In fact, its incredibly serene and beautiful in Spring.
 Mind you, locals complain about the weather, “Geezuz, what a wintah.
-Springs a slow stata, aintit.”
+Spring’s a slow statah, aint’it.”
 It’s what Mainers do for fun, part of their Maine slang is a slew of “wicked weathah” expressions, ayuh!

 Another gem of spring in Kennebunkport is the dining and lodging deals.
-You can score a night at the uber-romantic Captain Lord Mansion, a waterfront suite at Breakwater Inn and Spa on the River, or a suite with a deck at The Boathouse Waterfront Hotel in town near Dock Square.
+You can score a night at the uber-romantic Kennebunkport Captain’s Collection, or a waterfront suite at Breakwater Inn and Spa on the River, or a suite with a river view deck at The Boathouse Waterfront Hotel in town near Dock Square.

 If those beach walks sound tempting, staying at The Seaside Inn directly on Kennebunk Beach is the best.
 This 9th generation Seaside Inn has prime location and obviously a long wonderful tradition of hospitality.
 Their seaside ocean view outdoor hot tub is pretty nice too, “wicked nice – matter a fact” – more Maine speak.

 The dining deals in Kennebunkport and Lower Village Kennebunk are fantastic before the busy season of summer begins.
-You can enjoy Happy Hour pricing daily at Stripers, weekdays at The Boathouse Bar, and Alisson’s has weekly deals like buck a shuck oyster night, $11 entree night, lobster specials, even live entertainment, trivia nights and karaoke too.
+You can enjoy Happy Hour pricing at Stripers, weekdays at The Boathouse Bar, and Alisson’s has weekly deals too.
+Old Vines has indoor and outdoor dining with their amazing tapas menu and extensive wine and craft cocktail list

 Spring up to Kennebunkport Maine!
 You’ll be glad you did…